prokoudine/ardour-tutorial/content/getting-started/importing-audio-and-midi/index.en.md

 purpose of this tutorial, choose _one track per file_, otherwise the left and right channels of a stereo file will be split into two separate tracks.

+Alternatively, you can drag and drop audio and MIDI files from a file manager to the timeline to import them.

 ## Choose Insert Point

 When using either one of the options above (_Add as new track_ or _Add to